Gregory-AM/Minescript-Overviews/pyjinn/GUI/README.md

 `https://mappings.dev/1.21.10/net/minecraft/client/gui/components/AbstractWidget.html`

-The following code will cause the chat cursor to be placed to the right in the "Chat" screen.
+The following code will remove the guidebook button from the crafting screen.
 ```
 # inside after_init()

-if "Chat" in screen_name():
+if "Crafting" in screen_name():
     btn = screen.children()[0]
     btn.setX(50)
 ```